tlshaheen/api_docs/doc/api_quickstart.md

 1. Register the application

     Log into your nation, navigate to Settings > Apps > New App.
-Register your application with a name and redirect URI.
-After you register, make sure to record the UID and Secret codes provided here for future use.
+Register your application with a name and OAuth callback URL.
+After you register, make sure to record the Client ID and Client Secret codes provided here for future use.

 2. Ask a nation's administrator for access